On this page

 The seventeenth season heads back to the African continent for the show's second hard-conditions shoot, this time on the Gabonese coast.
 Elephants block the water sources, the heat is real, and the cast skews younger than usual.
 The editing leans on landscape — aerials, wide tracking shots, the texture of dry savanna — in stretches the strategy can't quite fill.
 Gabon is uneven by spans, but the cinematography earns its place in the canon's bottom shelf.

-The #26 slot.
+The #30 slot.

-Slot #26 of 28 in the Survivor Editor's Canon.
-The neighbors below frame what we ranked above and below it.
+Slot #30 of 50 in the Survivor Editor's Canon.
+The seasons on either side show what I ranked it against.

 4 moments, no spoilers.